Claim: A university medical school will pay you up to $50,000 for the donation of a testicle.

 One interesting change in the form of this legend is that while "body sale" rumors of years past specified a relatively modest fee (e.g., $500 to $1,000) for the sale of a whole corpse, modern rumors claim that a testicle donation will bring the seller anywhere from $50,000 to $160,000 for a single organ.
 Perhaps the increase in dollar figures reflects a modern awareness of the premium value of organs to our medical and biotechnology industries, or perhaps it's a tangible representation of just how highly men prize their family jewels.

 Update: In November 2013, Las Vegas resident Mark Parisi claimed, in anticipation of appearing on an upcoming episode of TLC's Extreme Cheapskates program, that he was hoping to garner $35,000 by participating in a medical trial during which one of his testicles would be removed and replaced by an artificial one.
-But that plan did not involve the sale/donation of a testicle (researchers were only interested in the effects of removing it, not keeping or using it), it was a one-time trial (rather than an ongoing program in which anyone can participate), and there have been no subsequent reports indicating medical researchers and Parisi actually went through with the trial.
-Nonetheless, this item continues to be erroneously cited as an example of how one can make "$35,000 by donating a testicle."
+But that plan did not involve the sale/donation of a testicle (researchers were only interested in the effects of removing it and replacing it with a prosthetic testicle, not in keeping or using it), it was a one-time trial (rather than an ongoing program in which anyone could participate), and there have been no subsequent reports indicating medical researchers and Parisi actually went through with the trial.
+Nonetheless, this item is often erroneously cited as an example of how one can make "$35,000 by donating a testicle."